rmacken98/FinalSQACA/README.md

   As it will require being able to get the values from each of the student grades related to a rubric and performing a calculation with those values.
 - I will have to research on how to calculate the standard deviation.
 - It will require unit tests to ensure the feature works correctly.

+# Velocity
+The sprint Velocity metric determines average number of story points that a team can achieve within a sprint.

+This project has been undertaken under one sprint.

+In order to calculate the velocity for this project I assigned time values to each task size.

+- Small = any task that will take under 1 hours.
+- Medium = any task that will take 2 hours.
+- Large = any that will take 4 hours.

+Then multiply the number of tasks related to a size by the time value that has been assigned.

+Here we have 6 Small, 5 Medium, and 4 Large so the time required to complete this sprint will be :

+(6x1)+(5x2)x(4x4) = 29 hours

+Then to calculate the velocity metric we divide the number of points completed at the end of each sprint by number of sprints.
+In this instance the velocity will be 29 as there is only one sprint.